-Canon 70D versus Canon T7i
+Canon 70D vs T7i

-The Canon EOS 70D and the Canon EOS Rebel T7i (labelled Canon 800D in some countries) are two digital cameras that were officially introduced, respectively, in July 2013 and February 2017.
+The Canon EOS 70D and the Canon EOS Rebel T7i (labelled Canon 800D in some countries) are two digital cameras that were revealed to the public, respectively, in July 2013 and February 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 70D has a resolution of 20 megapixel, whereas the T7i provides 24 MP.
+The 70D has a resolution of 20 megapixels, whereas the T7i provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T7i is notably smaller (9 percent) than the Canon 70D.
 Moreover, the T7i is markedly lighter (30 percent) than the 70D.
 It is worth mentioning in this context that the 70D is splash and dust resistant, while the T7i does not feature any corresponding weather-sealing.